radhikamattoo/clinics/README.md

 ```bash
 python3 tiffany.py
 ```
-This script will process the data excel sheets and generate a map that will popup in your default browser.
+This script will process the data excel sheets and generate a map that will be saved in the data directory as `map.png`

 # Acknowledgements
 Big thank you to Dr. Tiffany Martin for involving me in this project!